Sparvriend/Master-Thesis/README.md

       -> Read about TRT/ONNX why is it faster?
 (Important to understand theoretically)
 * TODO: Look into test.py converting to TRT out of memory issues
 * TODO: Do a rerun of PEP8 in all files
-* TODO: Check if cutoff_date can be used in other spots in the code
-* TODO: Add model marking to test predictions like in explainability.py
-* TODO: Remove red colormap/blended representation in explainability.py?
 * TODO: Fix test.py arguments, --explain_model should be optional, with "integrated_gradients" default value
       -> other explain_model options should be taken from command line input
 * TODO: Report GPU memory usage/Energy usage (KJ) (NVIDIA management library, code from Ratnajit)
 * TODO: Create synthetic data
        -> for each class, move the filter across the screen and the label across the filter (where applicable)
 * TODO: Setup experiment with tinyImageNet
-* TODO: Text detection model for fourth label class?
+* TODO: Text detection model for fifth label class?
-      -> Manual labelling of each date on the filter -> Check if the date listed on the label is correct
+      -> Problem: Check if the date corresponds to an input date (current date) -> Manual labelling of each date on the filter
+      -> East Detector

 ### Tensorboard tip